AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Report_3.md

 </p>

-**Figure 5**: The above diagram depicts (not to scale) the prototype the subteam has built to test the hypothesis regarding the use of a fluidized bed reactor to encourage bubble formation.
+**Figure 6**: The above diagram depicts (not to scale) the prototype the subteam has built to test the hypothesis regarding the use of a fluidized bed reactor to encourage bubble formation.

-The prototype model was built with intentions to minimize head loss, maximize bubble radius, and maximize the difference in depth between the reactor and the bucket.
+The prototype model was built with intentions to minimize head loss, and maximize the difference in depth between the reactor and the bucket.
 These parameters are illustrated in [Equation 7](#Equation-7), with the purpose of minimizing gas' solubility and therefore maximizing bubble formation within the reactor.

 #### Determining Porosity of Sand
 In order to fabricate a viable prototype, the Dissolved Gas subteam needed to determine the appropriate fluidization velocity to suspend the sand in the reactor.

 The fluidization velocity of the sand is dependent on the sand's density, the kinematic viscosity of water, the reactor's cross sectional area, the height of the sand bed, and the porosity of the sand bed, as stated in [Equation 1](#Equation-1).

-To determine porosity, the following steps were taken, adapted from [Ms. Worth](https://socratic.org/questions/how-do-scientists-measure-the-porosity-of-soil).
+To determine porosity, the following steps were taken, adapted from the work of [Ms. Worth](https://socratic.org/questions/how-do-scientists-measure-the-porosity-of-soil).

 First, the subteam acquired silica sand from the AguaClara laboratory.
-Then, the subteam measured the volume of the sand in a graduated cylinder.
-In a second graduated cylinder, an excess volume of water was measured.
+Then, the subteam measured the volume of the sand ($V_{sample}$) in a graduated cylinder.
+In a second graduated cylinder, the subteam measured an excess volume of water.
 Then, water from the graduated cylinder was poured over the sand  until the top of the meniscus was level with the sand bed.
-Next, the volume of water added to the sand was determined by subtracting the final volume from the initial volume of water.
-Finally, the porosity was found using the following formula:
+Next, the volume of water added to the sand ($V_{pore}$) was determined by subtracting the final volume from the initial volume of water in the graduated cylinder.
+The porosity of the sand bed was then calculated using the following formula:

 #### Equation 8